rpn1966/platotheory2026/_pages/venue.md

 ### Arriving by (long-distance) coach:

 Coventry is served by both National Express and Megabus.
 The Coventry drop-off point for both companies is Coventry's main bus and coach hub, Pool Meadow Bus Station, in the city centre.
-The buses cite below that run to campus from Coventry originate from Pool Meadow Bus Station and, on the way, stop at Coventry railway station.
+The buses that run to campus from Coventry originate from Pool Meadow Bus Station and, on the way, also stop at Coventry railway station.

 ### Arriving by car: